Glossary

 Definition

 AI testing is the application of artificial intelligence to software test generation, execution, maintenance, and failure triage.
-Rather than manually scripting every assertion, AI models analyze application behavior, generate test cases, identify elements visually or semantically, and classify failures as real bugs or false alarms.
+Rather than manually scripting every assertion, AI models can analyze application behavior, generate test cases, identify elements visually or semantically, and classify failures.

 Three architectures dominate the current landscape.
 Selector-healing tools (Mabl, Testim, Healenium) use ML to repair broken CSS/XPath selectors when the UI changes.
-Intent-based tools (testRigor, Zerocheck) accept plain-language test descriptions and interact with the application based on what elements look like and do, bypassing selectors entirely.
+Intent-based tools (testRigor, Zerocheck) accept natural-language test descriptions and interact with the application based on what elements look like and do.
 Vision-based tools (Applitools Eyes, Momentic) use computer vision to detect visual regressions by comparing rendered screenshots against baselines.

-The term covers a wide spectrum: from simple AI-assisted code completion (Copilot generating a Playwright test from a comment) to fully autonomous QA agents that generate, run, and maintain entire test suites without human intervention.
+The term covers a wide spectrum: from AI-assisted code completion to agents that generate, run, and maintain test suites with human review.

 Why it matters

-A 2024 LambdaTest survey found that 75% of organizations call AI testing pivotal to their strategy, but only 16% have actually adopted it.
-That gap between intent and action reflects real uncertainty about which approaches work at production scale.
+A 2024 LambdaTest survey found that 75% of organizations call AI testing pivotal to their strategy, but only 16% have adopted it.
+That gap reflects uncertainty about which approaches work at production scale.

-The adoption pressure is real.
-GitHub reports that 41% of committed code is now AI-generated, meaning applications change faster than teams can write tests for those changes.
+GitHub reports that 41% of committed code is now AI-generated, meaning applications can change faster than teams write tests for those changes.
 Manual test maintenance already consumes 60 to 70% of automation budgets (World Quality Report).
-As code velocity increases, that maintenance burden will break teams that rely on hand-coded selectors.

-The trust barrier is equally real.
 Tricentis found that 46% of developers distrust AI testing accuracy.
 41% of committed AI testing projects are abandoned within the first year.
-The pattern is consistent: teams adopt a tool expecting magic, encounter false positives or opaque failures, lose confidence, and revert to manual approaches.
+Common causes include false positives, opaque failures, and tools that change test behavior without enough review.

 How teams handle it today

 Most teams are still evaluating.
-The practical adoption path typically starts with AI-assisted test generation (using Copilot or a tool's recorder to create initial test scripts), then moves to AI-maintained tests (self-healing or intent-based execution), and finally to fully autonomous agents that handle the full testing lifecycle.
+The adoption path typically starts with AI-assisted test generation, then moves to AI-maintained tests such as self-healing or intent-based execution.

 Enterprise teams tend toward established vendors: Mabl, Tricentis Testim, Functionize.
 These tools integrate with existing QA workflows and come with enterprise sales support.
 Startups and mid-market teams lean toward newer tools: testRigor, Momentic, Zerocheck, Spur.
-These tools are faster to set up but have shorter track records.
+These tools can be faster to set up but have shorter track records.

-The evaluation criteria that matter most are transparency (can you see what the AI did and why), reliability (does it catch real bugs without false positives), and CI integration (does it run on every PR with gating support).
+The evaluation criteria that matter most are transparency, reliability, and CI integration: can engineers see what the AI did, does the tool catch real bugs without false positives, and does it run on every PR with gating support?

 How Zerocheck approaches it